 All volunteer work must be directed and supervised by a University employee designated by the unit for which the individual will be working (“Sponsoring Department”).
 As part of their required training, volunteers must agree to abide by all applicable University policies prior to performing volunteer service.
 Each application to volunteer must be approved by the head of the sponsoring department, division head, or designee.

-Volunteers do not have an employment relationship with the University on any grounds or for any reason.
 Volunteers are not eligible for University benefits, including but not limited to workers’ compensation, and the University does not provide Volunteers with accident or medical insurance.
 The University does not provide comprehensive or collision insurance for a Volunteer’s personal vehicle.

+An employee may not become a University volunteer in any capacity in which he/she is employed by the University, or which is essentially similar to the individual's regular work at the University, or under circumstances that suggest the decision to volunteer is not made freely.

+A non-exempt employee may not volunteer or perform work without remuneration unless:

+The non-exempt employee’s decision to volunteer is made freely, with no pressure or coercion, direct or implied;

+The volunteer services are conducted outside the employee’s regular working hours;

+without contemplation or receipt of compensation

 VOLUNTEER SERVICES REQUIRING BACKGROUND CHECK

-Volunteer activities with minors;
+Individuals engaging in direct interaction with minors;

-Volunteer activities by an individual not employed or enrolled as a student who will regularly interact with CSU employees or students; and
+Volunteer activities by an individual not employed or enrolled as a student who will regularly interact with CSU employees or students; or

 Volunteer activities which will require access to confidential information.